Accountability for Development (A4D) in Côte d’Ivoire

 - We are identifying and mapping youth and women changemakers, civil society-led accountability mechanisms, government champions, and other community assets and carriers encountered in their access to basic social and health services.

 - We are collaborating with these changemakers and champions, together with USAID, to identify the specific communities in which to focus the intervention.

-- We will engage these champions through capacity building, exchanges, innovation workshops, and other community outreach activities.
+- We are engaging these champions through capacity building, exchanges, innovation workshops, and other community outreach activities.

-- We will establish partnerships with community radio stations to produce and broadcast engaging programs that highlight communities’ advocacy messages, especially those that pertain to youth and women.
+- We have established partnerships with community radio stations to produce and broadcast engaging programs that highlight communities’ advocacy messages, especially those that pertain to youth and women.

-- We will facilitate dialogue with authorities and citizen participation in local and national decision-making processes by providing support to existing village management committees and creating citizen engagement platforms with the governmental Directorate of Decentralization and Local Development.
-As part of this effort, we will also identify women and youth champions and support them with remote mentorship, guidance, relevant literature, and examples of local activism.
+- We are facilitating dialogue with authorities and citizen participation in local and national decision-making processes by providing support to existing village management committees and creating citizen engagement platforms with the governmental Directorate of Decentralization and Local Development.
+As part of this effort, we are also identifying women and youth champions and support them with remote mentorship, guidance, relevant literature, and examples of local activism.

-- We will build the Government of Cote d’Ivoire’s capacity to process and integrate real-time citizen feedback to improve service delivery and strengthen accountability.
+- We are building the Government of Côte d’Ivoire’s capacity to process and integrate real-time citizen feedback to improve service delivery and strengthen accountability.